 e.
 The main front elevation of commercial and office buildings shall provide at least 60 percent windows or transparency at the pedestrian level to create more interesting streetscape and window shopping opportunities.
 One side elevation shall provide at least 30 percent transparency.
 Any additional side or rear elevation, which is visible from a collector road or greater classification, shall also have at least 30 percent transparency.
 Transparency on other elevations is optional.
 The transparency is measured in lineal fashion.
 For example, a 100-foot-long building elevation shall have at least 60 feet (60 percent of 100 feet) in length of windows.
 The window height shall be, at minimum, three feet tall.
 The exception to transparency would be cases where demonstrated functional constraints or topography restrict that elevation from being used.
-When this exemption is applied to the main front elevation, the square footage of transparency that would ordinarily be required by the above formula shall be installed on the remaining elevations at pedestrian level in addition to any transparency required by a side elevation, and vice versa.
-The rear of the building is not required to include transparency.
+When this exemption is applied to the main front elevation, the square footage of transparency that would ordinarily be required by the above formula shall be installed on the remaining elevations at pedestrian level in addition to any transparency.
 The transparency must be flush with the building elevation.